 After speaking with Mr. Goldman via telephone to provide him with some information, I received my NFA Trust within 4 days.
 I received an e-mail from a local attorney which included my NFA Trust in a PDF file.
 I quickly used the search feature in Adobe to search for the term "NFA".
 I was so relieved that not only was the NFA mentioned, it was mentioned 24 times in the 19 pages of the Trust itself.
 After I began reading the things it covered & explained, I felt a huge relief.
 It is so well written that I know I do not have to worry about my beneficiaries understanding what to do in the event of my passing.
 I simply had to print, sign & notarize it to execute it.

 I could not be happier.
 Law Office of David M. Goldman PLLC has been very easy to speak with about the few things I needed answers to & the included instructions cover most of the things one needs to know to stay within the confines of the law.
 If you are reading this, stop thinking about which law firm to use.
 It is of the utmost importance to have a properly drafted NFA Gun Trust for the purpose of acquiring & manufacturing NFA items.
 After reading how my NFA Trust deals with the complexity of NFA laws, I quickly realized how many people have done themselves a disservice by using a computer program or uneducated law firm to draft their Trust for Title II items.

 I even mentioned this to the local attorney who sent my Trust to me & he had this to say: "I know what you mean.
 I used to sell exactly the kind of trust you are talking about.
 I am so happy to be able to provide a higher quality of service nowadays."

-Thank you Apple Law Firm.
+Thank you Law Office of David M. Goldman PLLC.
 I now know who to recommend to anyone with a serious interest in NFA firearms.